TimeMagazineLabs/traveling_santa_problem/docs/rules.md

 + You may use any language or method to compute the route, such as a [Hamiltonian_path](https://en.wikipedia.org/wiki/Hamiltonian_path).
 But all code needs to be reproducible by other users, so please stay away from proprietary software.
 Sorry, Mathematica users!
 + Submissions should include a CSV file called `optimal_route.csv` in the same general format as [ours](data/optimal_route.csv)--a file with one line for each county in the order that Santa visits them.
 + Right now, Santa's travel time is calculated as the [distance in a matrix](https://math.stackexchange.com/questions/2573350/estimating-distance-to-travel-to-each-household-in-a-county) of all the children in 50% of the county's land mass--`sqrt(children * area)`.
 You may either use this formula or propose a better one.
-+ Please include a brief writeup of your approach in the README and a calculation of the total time it takes Santa to visit each child.
++ Please include a brief writeup of your approach in the README and a calculation of the total time it takes Santa to visit each child, including a link to the [TIME article](http://time.com/5072619/santa-tracker-christmas-eve/) in anything you post.
 The time to beat is 2 hours and 3 minutes.
 Good luck!